appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 Already have Elasticsearch hosted with AWS, Elastic Cloud or planning to hosting it yourself?
 You can now access all of Appbase.io features such as [search preview](/docs/search/relevancy/#test-search-relevancy), [actionable analytics](/docs/analytics/overview/) and [granular security](/docs/security/credentials/) with an Elasticsearch cluster hosted anywhere with the `Bring Your Own Cluster` deployment mode.

-> 🆕 We're making Appbase.io available as a cloud-native software under the codename [Arc](https://arc-dashboard.appbase.io).

 ![](/images/byoc.png)

-This diagram highlights how Arc works.
+This diagram highlights how Appbase.io works.
 It directly interacts with an underlying Elasticsearch cluster and acts as an API gateway for clients to interact with.
-Arc supercharges your Elasticsearch cluster with a streamlined development experience, out of the box search analytics and fine-grained security features.
+Appbase.io supercharges your Elasticsearch cluster with a streamlined development experience, out of the box search analytics and fine-grained security features.

 ## Quickstart Recipes

-You can install [Arc](https://dash.appbase.io) on any server environment.
+You can install [Appbase.io](https://dash.appbase.io) on any server environment.
 We have created quickstart recipes to make the installation process seamless for the following platforms:

 <div class="grid-integrations-index mt4 mt6-l f8">
 	<a class="bg-white shadow-2 box-shadow-hover shadow-2-hover  br4 db flex flex-column justify-between items-center middarkgrey pa2 pt5 pb5 tdn tc" style="box-shadow: 0 0 5px rgba(0,0,0,.02), 0 5px 22px -8px rgba(0,0,0,.1);    word-break: normal;cursor: pointer; padding: 2rem; height: 120px;width:120px;" href="#using-appbaseio">